air4children/machines/contributing/README.md

 # Contributing to robots
-To make the work of air4children accessible to anyone anywhere in the world, the community of air4children will make the best effort to make use of open-source software and hardware as well as media under licences of public domain.
+To make the work of air4children accessible to anyone, the community of air4children will make the best effort to make use of open-source software and hardware as well as media under licences of public domain.

 ## GitHub Flow
-A simplified github workflow is the following:
+The following is a proposed github workflow:
 1. the creation of an issue
 2. creation of a branch from dev
 3. commit changes